 Total Number of Rooms: 14

-Review by Lisa Wixon, photos by Lisa Wixon except where indicated.
+Original Review by Lisa Wixon, updates and photos by Timothy Scott except where indicated.

 Return to Mexico Luxury Hotels